 Ebenezer's Response to COVID-19

-With the rise in the Delta Strain of the virus, it is imperative everyone that everyone continues to be vigilant in safety precautions.
+In light of the recent Omicron variant of the virus, it is imperative that everyone continues to be vigilant in safety precautions.
 We do encourage you to wear masks in public places, wash your hands frequently, and get vaccinated if you have not already.

 We are aware that the CDC is updating masking recommendations, we will let you know if that will have any effect on our visitors’ policies and masking recommendations.
 Here is our current mask policy: